HappyMaxxx/Med-My-English-Dictionary/README.md

 - ⭐ **Top Users** – Compete with others and climb the leaderboard.
 - 🎯 **Practice Mode** – Interactive exercises for vocabulary retention.
 - ⚡ **Asynchronous Tasks** – Celery + Redis for background processing.
+- 🔗 **Real-Time Messaging** – WebSocket for instant updates of messages and notifications.
 - 🐳 **Dockerized Setup** – Easy installation and consistent environment.

 ---